Jump to main content

 IRIS's Geographical Reach

-The IRIS Project is focused on improving the skills of 80 working interpreters and 20 mentor/facilitators in rural areas of the nation.
+The IRIS Project focused on improving the skills of 80 working interpreters and 20 mentor/facilitators in rural areas of the nation.

 • the northeast (Maine, New Hampshire, & Vermont),